Revisiting the $B^{(*)}_s$-Meson Production at the Hadronic Colliders: Numerical Results and Discussions

-From TAB.\ref{mbptcutI} and TAB.\ref{mbptcutII}, it is found that the total cross section for the extrinsic mechanism {\it increases} with the increment of $m_b$.
-For clarity, in the following, we shall take the case of $B_s$ as an explicit examples to explain this point, and the case of $B^*_s$ is similar.
-When setting $p_{Tcut}=2.5$ GeV, the total cross section for $B_s$ shall be {\it increased} by $10\%$ when $m_b$ increased by $0.1$ GeV at both LHC and TEVATRON, which reduces to be $8\%$ at LHC and $9\%$ at TEVATRON for $p_{Tcut}=4.0$ GeV.
+From Tables \ref{mbptcutI} and \ref{mbptcutII}, it is found that the total cross section for the extrinsic strange and bottom mechanisms {\it increases} with the increment of $m_b$.
+For examples, when $m_b$ is increased by $0.1$ GeV, setting $p_{Tcut}=2.5$ GeV, the total cross sections for $B_s$ and $B_s^*$ will be {\it increased} by $16\%$ and $20\%$ at both LHC and Tevatron; while setting $p_{Tcut}=4.0$ GeV, such ratio changes to $15\%$ for $B_s$ and $30\%$ for $B_s^*$ at both LHC and Tevatron.
 Inversely, since the allowed phase space becomes narrower with the increment of $m_b$, it is found that the total cross section for the gluon-gluon fusion mechanism {\it decreases} with the increment of $m_b$.
-The total cross section of $B_s$ for the gluon-gluon fusion mechanism shall be {\it decreased} by $5\%$ ($6\%$) when $m_b$ increased by $0.1$ GeV for $p_{Tcut}\geq 2.5$ GeV at LHC ( at TEVATRON).
-As a combination, due to the different behavior of the extrinsic mechanism and the gluon-gluon fusion mechanism, the total cross sections under GM-VFNS possess smaller uncertainties in comparison to that of FFNS, which are $1.2\%$ and $\sim 1.5\%$ at $p_{Tcut}=2.5$ GeV when $m_b$ increased by $0.1$ GeV at LHC and TEVATRON respectively.
+The total cross section of $B_s$ for the gluon-gluon fusion mechanism shall be {\it decreased} by $3\%$ ($4\%$) under both GM-VFNS and FFNS when $m_b$ increased by $0.1$ GeV for $p_{Tcut}\geq 2.5$ GeV at LHC (Tevatron).
+As a combination, due to the different behavior of the extrinsic mechanism and the gluon-gluon fusion mechanism, the total cross sections under GM-VFNS possess smaller uncertainties in comparison to that of FFNS, which is $\sim 0.5\%$ and $\sim 1\%$ at $p_{Tcut}=2.5$ GeV and $p_{Tcut}=4.0$ GeV, respectively, when $m_b$ increased by $0.1$ GeV at both LHC and Tevatron.
+This in some sense shows that the GM-VFNS treatment is more viable and leads to a more steady estimation.